-If you would find it easier to use a spreadsheet to do these and the remaining calculations, that is fine; please attach (or paste in) a copy of the spreadsheet in your response.
+I recommend using a spreadsheet to do these and the remaining calculations; if you do so, please attach (or paste in) a copy of the spreadsheet in your response.

 - (g) [5 points].
 Use your results from part (f), and Hubble's Law, to compute the distance to each galaxy; express your answer in Mpc.
 Take the average of these, and use this as an estimate of the average distance $d{\rm sdss}$ to an SDSS galaxy.
 This is sometimes also called the "depth" of the survey.
 Show that your result obeys $d{\rm sdss} < d{\rm H}$, where $d{\rm H} = c/H_0 = 4200$ Mpc is the Hubble length, i.e., the size of the observable universe. - (h) [5 points].
-Using your value for $d{\rm sdss}$, compute the volve $V{\rm sdss}$ of the sphere around us that is accessible to the survey.
+Using your value for d{sdss} , compute the volve V{sdss} of the sphere around us that is accessible to the survey.
 Then combine your result with that of part (e) to compute the number of galaxies per volume (in galaxies/Mpc3) in the local universe today.
 How should this result compare to the results measured by cosmologists in other distant galaxies today? - (i) [5 points].
 Finally, use your result from part (h) to compute the number of galaxies within the "Hubble volume" today.
-That is, find the number of galaxies witin the a spherical volume of radius $d{\rm H}$.

-Congratulations!
-You have now calculated-on the basis of real modern data the number of galaxies in the observable universe today.
+That is, find the number of galaxies witin the a spherical volume of radius $d{\rm H}$. - Congratulations!
+You have now calculated-on the basis of real modern data-the number of galaxies in the observable universe today.
 Bravo!
-Compare your result with the current US population and with the global population of about 6.6 billion people.

-(j) [5 bonus points].
+Compare your result with the current US population and with the global population of about 6.6 billion people. - (j) [5 bonus points].
 It turns out that the galaxies you used in this exercise were not randomly chosen from all SDSS galaxies and thus are not a "fair sample" of the SDSS sky.
 This is because you used galaxies with accurate redshifts.
 But to measure a galaxy's redshift requires we measure its spectrum, and in the SDSS, spectra are only available for bright galaxies.
 Because you used galaxies chosen for their brightness, sample you drew from was biased.

-For bonus points: first, explain why it might be that spectra are only available for bright (high-flux) galaxies, and not for dim galaxies.
+First, explain why spectra are only available for bright (high-flux) galaxies, for which there is enough light to spread out into its different colors.